oesteban/hcph-sops/docs/data-collection/tear-down.md

 - [ ] Give the participant the corresponding compensation for the participation and transportation.
 - [ ] Ask the participant to sign the receipt of the amount of the financial compensation.

 ## Clearing up the Scanning Room

 ### ET arm, ET cables, infrared mirror and stimuli screen

 - [ ] Unplug the two cables (signal and power) connected to the ET arm.
-    Put their extremities aside far from the scanner.
-- [ ] Agree with another experimenter, who will exit the room, sit on the other side of the access tubes in the Control Room, and pull cables (fiber and power of the ET) and tubes (RB and GA) out of the room.
+- [ ] Roll the cables and put them in the cupboard inside the Scanning room.
-    At the same time, you carefully feed them so they do not suffer abrasion from touching the edges of the tube.

-    !!! warning "Extracting the cables and tubes requires two experimenters"

-- [ ] The experimenter currently outside in the Control Room will re-enter the Scanner Room with the plastic bag of the mirror and a fresh pair of gloves and will leave them prepared on the bed.
 - [ ] Remove the mirror frame from its rails mounted on the head coil and lay it on the bed.
-- [ ] Put the gloves on and detach the infrared mirror from the standard mirror.
+- [ ] Put the gloves on and cover the infrared mirror for storage.

     !!! danger "The infrared mirror MUST be manipulated with clean gloves at all times."

-- [ ] Immediately insert the infrared mirror back into its plastic pouch.
-- [ ] Take the pouch containing the infrared mirror outside to the Control Room and place it back in its designated box, with extreme care.
-- [ ] Clean the standard mirror removing all residues of glue from the scotch tape.
-- [ ] Re-attach the mirror to the coil's frame.
+- [ ] Re-attach the standard mirror to the coil's frame.
 - [ ] Take the projector's screen off and store it in its designated shelf.
 - [ ] Disconnect the ECG cable from the filter of the access panel, roll the cable.
+- [ ] Roll the RB tube and the GA tube and store them in the cupboard.

 ### Readying the scanner for the next session